You’d be hard-pressed to find many people who openly admit that they cry.

 I think they call that Deism.

-That or he didn’t really believe in a higher power.
+That or he didn’t believe in a higher power.
 I say this for a reason which I’ll get to in a jiffy, so hang tight.

 One day we were chatting, somehow landing on the subject of Jazz music and Miles Davis.